lama7/btrbu/README.md

     }
 ```

-Note that btrbu does NOT have a keep policy below a 1 day timeframe.
+btrbu does NOT have a keep policy below a 1 day timeframe.
 So multiple backups within the same day will be subject to pruning by any keep policy.
 The most recent snapshot/backups from that day will be kept in those cases.

 [borgbackup]: https://borgbackup.org